 Respiratory Rate in Children – What’s Normal and What’s Not?

-Respiratory rate in children is often a topic of concern for many parents.
+The respiratory rate in children is often a concern for many parents.
+While adults take about 12-20 breaths in a minute, children tend to breathe faster.
+A child’s respiratory rate opens a wide window into the world of diagnosis, similar to blood pressure and temperature, as a part of vital signs (1).
 It is normal to be worried about whether your child’s respiratory rate is normal, how to measure it, and what you can do to prevent it from fluctuating too much.
 Here is a guide on everything you need to know about your child’s respiratory rate and when do you need to call a doctor in this article.

 What Is Respiratory Rate?